LoscX-X/Accessories/README.md

 Accessories Plugin for AuraSkills

-This is an addon for AuraSkills that introduces two new traits to enhance your gameplay:
+This is an addon for AuraSkills with tow new traits:

-HealRegeneration – Restores health over time, allowing for better survival in battle.
+HealRegeneration – Restores health amonut/secound.

-Defence – Reduces incoming damage, providing players with better protection during combat.
+Defence – Reduces incoming damage, caculate in add and substract.

-Currently, the accessory functionality is under development, and more traits will be added in future updates.
-Please stay tuned!
+Not in the percent

+The accessory function has been completely tested.

+There are 4 slot for different types of the accessory

+How to use?
+1: You should use the
+/sk item trait add [traits] [value] [operation]

+2: Change the lore conditoins in the config and use /accessory to reload it

+3: add the lore to the item with the plugin such as essential plugin or other item manage plugin

+4:Drag the item to the right slot

+5: Enjoy!